elumbella/snapbtrex/README.md

 This is an extended version which is capable of transferring snapshots to remote systems.

-You can run it regularly (for example in a small script in cron.hourly or in crontab), or once in a while, to maintain an "interesting" (see below) set of snapshots (backups).
+You can run it regularly or once in a while, to maintain an "interesting" (see below) set of snapshots (backups).
 You may manually add or remove snapshots as you like, use `snapbtrex.DATE_FORMAT` (in GMT) as snapshot-name.

+Automation is achieved with systemd.
+Append `--setup` to your manual command together with `--interval INTERVAL` to create the appropriate systemd units.

 It will keep at most `--target-backups` snapshots and ensure that `--target-freespace` is available on the file-system by selecting